18F/uswds-jekyll/pages/support/basecamp.md

 # SCINet VSRC Basecamp

+SCINet users who have already joined Basecamp can: [access SCINet VRSC Basecamp on the web](https://3.basecamp.com/3625179/projects/5538276){: .usa-button .usa-button-big } (otherwise, apply for a SCINet account and follow the email instructions).

 Basecamp is a forum used for communication with other SCINet users and the VRSC.
 The main Basecamp forum for SCINet is the "SCINet Virtual Research Support Core" Basecamp.

 After you [request a SCINet account](https://usda-ars-gbru.github.io/scinet-site/signup/), you will receive an email invitation to join this Basecamp project.
 Please accept the invitation, create a Basecamp account using your usda email address, and select your preferred email frequency.
 This account is not connected to your SCINet or eAuthentication accounts.